oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     ```

     ![rag query](images/rag_query.png " ")

+    You should see something similar to the following:

+    ```[]
+    llm_response: To resolve the Camera App timing out during authentication, try resetting the camera permissions and driver.
+If that doesn't work, you can also try restarting the service.

+    PL/SQL procedure successfully completed.

+    Elapsed: 00:00:02.573
+    ```

     If you compare the answer that we got back in Task 3 above to this answer, you can see that the LLM took the responses from the SUPPORT_INCIDENTS query and wrote a much simpler and concise natural language answer.